nikolaussuess/inet/README.md

 Contributions are highly welcome.
 You can make a difference!

 > **Note**<br>
 > This repository is a fork of the [INET repository](https://github.com/inet-framework/inet).
 We have adapted a few things, mainly with respect to MPLS.
 The goal is to provide an implementation that allows the simulation of MPLS traffic with a pre-existing data plane.
-To achieve this, we have modified a couple of classes and files.<br>
+To achieve this, we have modified a couple of classes and files.
+>
-> Features:<br>
+> Features:
-> - Priority stack for MPLS forwarding rules<br>
+> - Priority stack for MPLS forwarding rules
-> - ECMP<br>
+> - ECMP
-> - Some fixes ...<br>
+> - Some fixes ...
+>
 > See file [CHANGES.MD](CHANGES.MD) for details.